sandorjuhasz/ergm-cluster/README.md

-## ERGMs (Exponential Random Graph Models) to study industry clusters
+## Exponential Random Graph Models (ERGMs) to study industry clusters

 ###### This is a public repository for the article